XRPLF/xrpl-dev-portal/content/references/protocol-reference/ledger-data/ledger-entry-types/negativeunl.md

 _(Added by the [NegativeUNL amendment][].)_

-The `NegativeUNL` object type contains the current status of the [Negative UNL](negative-unl.html), a list of trusted validators currently believed to be offline.
+The `NegativeUNL` ledger entry type contains the current status of the [Negative UNL](negative-unl.html), a list of trusted validators currently believed to be offline.

-Each ledger version contains **at most one** `NegativeUNL` object.
-If no validators are currently disabled or scheduled to be disabled, there is no `NegativeUNL` object in the ledger.
+Each ledger version contains **at most one** `NegativeUNL` entry.
+If no validators are currently disabled or scheduled to be disabled, there is no `NegativeUNL` entry.

 ## Example {{currentpage.name}} JSON